octavio-navarro/TC3002B/Readme.md

 # Getting Started

-here are many ways in which a research project can begin.
+There are many ways in which a research project can begin.
 It may be that a conversation with a colleague suggested interesting questions to pursue, or that your general interest in a topic was crystallized into a specific investigation by something learnt in a seminar, or that enrollment in a research degree forced you to identify a problem to work on.
 Then definite aims are stated; theories are developed or exper- iments are undertaken; and the outcomes are written up.

 A perspective on research is that it is the process that leads to papers and theses, because these represent our store of accepted scientific knowledge.
 Another perspective is that it is about having impact; by creating new knowledge, successful research changes the practices and understandings of other scientists.
 Our work must be adopted in some way by others if it is to be of value.
 Thus another part of learning to be a scientist is coming to understand that publication is not an end in itself, but is part of an ongoing collaborative enterprise.